swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 <div class="keypoints" markdown="1">
 #### Key Points

 * A value is a piece of data that a program works with.
-In Matlab, values are always stored as arrays.
+In MATLAB, values are always stored as arrays.
 Values can be numbers, vectors, matrices, characters, strings, or a number of other things, but they are *always* represented by an array.
 * The "size" of an array is the number of elements it has in each dimension.
 * Use `variable = value` to assign a value to a variable.
-The "value" is always an array in Matlab, and can contain different kinds of data, like integers, floats or characters.
+The "value" is always an array in MATLAB, and can contain different kinds of data, like integers, floats or characters.
 * Use the `disp()` function to print things to screen.
 If you want to print many things on the same line, print an array of things.
 * Use `array(x, y)` to select a single element from an array.
-* Array indices in Matlab start at 1, not 0 like in C or Python.
+* Array indices in MATLAB start at 1, not 0 like in C or Python.
 * Use `low:high` to specify a slice that includes the indices from `low` to `high`.
 * `mean()`, `max()` and `min()` can be used to calculate simple